Policy 1: Membership

 a.
 Individual Members of the Society

-All individual members (Article 10.1(a) Membership) have the same rights, privileges and a vote at meetings of members.
+All individual members (Bylaw section 3.3, Members’ Rights) have the same rights, privileges and a vote at meetings of members.
 The Society recognizes different types of individual members but not as separate classes or groups.
-Some of these membership types may be eligible for a discount on their membership fees (Policy 1(d) Membership fees).
+Some of these membership types may be eligible for a discount on their membership fees (Bylaw section 3.6, Membership Dues and Policy 1(d) Membership fees).
 These types include the following:

 - Lifetime members: In addition to the 3M National Teaching Fellowship award winners, the Board may set up an adjudication committee composed of a minimum of three members to evaluate teaching dossiers of Society members nominated or suggested for a lifetime membership in the Society;